kbjiang/02_study/by_topic/PEFT/LoRA and related.md

 	3. The main mathematical idea here is Degree of Freedom.
 2. To train in a random subspace, $\theta_0^{(D)}$ is also randomly initialized in Eqn.
 2. This was extended to be fixed (pretrained weights) in LoRA.
 	1. It's interesting how having $\theta_0^{(D)}$ helps with subspace training even though it's not trainable.
 See results in section *Are random subspaces really more parameter-efficient for FC nets?*
-	2. it has to be the forward pass? or extra calculation at backward?
-	3. In section *Are convnets always better on MNIST?
+	2. In section *Are convnets always better on MNIST?
 Measuring dint90 on shuffled data*, it is shown that noisy distribution requires more DOF to model.
 3. Features of subspace training
 	1. it's architecture and dataset specific
 	2. it operates in the entire parameter space.
 Recall that it's a random projection.
-	3. does NOT speed up inference
+	3. does NOT speed up inference.
+What about training?
 	4. can be combined with quantization
+4. Questions
+	1. *Why does it work?* It has to be the forward pass? or extra calculation at backward?
+	2. How about speed?
+Should be slower comparing to pretrained $\theta_0^{(D)}$?
+	3. increasing $\theta_0^{(D)}$ does not change intrinsic dim; however, in Aghajanyan et al. the intrinsic dim descreases as pretrained model gets larger.
+Why?
+And note the training is different between these two results.
-4. Refs
+5. Refs
 	1. https://www.uber.com/blog/intrinsic-dimension/